-- 6.3.1 The overseer should aim to design PCSS regulations that have a positive business impact.
-In most cases, participants should be able to recognise the value in adhering to regulations and taking desired action as it would be conducive for a thriving business rather than for mere compliance.
-Regulations and incentives should: - 6.3.1.1 provide an enabling environment for innovation, and product and market development; - 6.3.1.2 balance regulatory concerns about risk and competitiveness against the transformational potential of new products; and - 6.3.1.3 develop rules based on the outcome of monitoring and assessment, and a clear understanding of the overall policy objectives and risks. - 6.3.2 The NPSD is committed to playing a key role in initiating legal and regulatory reforms and implementing initiatives to strengthen the foundations of a PCSS. - 6.3.3 A largely principles-based approach to PCSS oversight is followed, as it is best suited to adapt better to rapid and often disruptive market changes.
-It can furthermore be easily expanded to include new classes of participants, and is more apt at ensuring that playing fields are levelled between banks and non-banks.
+- 6.3.1 The regulator should aim to design PCSS regulations that have a positive business impact.
+Typically, participants should be able to recognise the value in complying with these regulations and taking desired action as this would be conducive for a thriving business environment rather than for mere compliance purposes.
+Regulations and incentives should: - 6.3.1.1 provide an enabling environment for innovation as well as product and market development; - 6.3.1.2 balance regulatory concerns about risk and competitiveness against the transformational potential of new products; and - 6.3.1.3 develop rules based on the outcome of monitoring and assessment, and a clear understanding of the overall policy objectives and risks. - 6.3.2 The NPSD is committed to playing a key role in initiating legal and regulatory reforms and implementing initiatives to strengthen the foundations of a PCSS. - 6.3.3 A predominantly principles-based approach to PCSS oversight is followed, as it is best suited to adapting to rapid and frequently disruptive market changes.
+Additionally, this approach can be easily expanded to include new classes of participants and is more effective at ensuring a level playing field between banks and non-banks.